Applying the NEPA Process—Native American Tribal Concerns and Participation

 Objectives

-Upon completion of this workshop, participants will know the following:
+Upon completion of this course, participants will be able to:

 Content

-We tailor each workshop to meet the needs of the participants.
 The basic format of the interactive workshop includes the following components:

-• Developing Alternatives
+• Developing Legally Defensible Alternatives and Mitigation

 Audience